McTavishLab/extensiphy/README.md

 7. [Fastx](http://hannonlab.cshl.edu/fastx_toolkit/download.html)
 8. [Dendropy](https://dendropy.org/)

 Additionally, RapUp comes with an additional pipeline for generating a phylogenetic tree from scratch: **Gon\_phyling**.
-These programs are not required for running Phycorder itself but Gon\ling can be useful if you have a lot of data and aren't interested in hand selecting the loci/genes you include in your alignment.
+These programs are not required for running RapUp itself but Gon\_ling can be useful if you have a lot of data and aren't interested in hand selecting the loci/genes you include in your alignment.
 Gon\_phyling's dependencies are as follows:

 1. [PARSNP](https://harvest.readthedocs.io/en/latest/content/parsnp.html)
 2. [Spades](https://github.com/ablab/spades)